Get Help for GHB Addiction

 GHB is an addictive drug.
 People who use it can quickly develop dependence.1

-Risk Factors for Developing Addiction
+Risk Factors for Developing GHB Addiction

 A person’s risk of developing addiction is influenced by various biological, genetic and environmental factors.
 Having a single risk factor does not mean that a person will develop addiction.
 However, in general, the more risk factors a person has, the greater the risk that taking drugs, like GHB, will lead to addiction.10